 City Lane Townsville opened in June 2014 and is labelled as Townsville’s first creative laneway project.
 It has some great Townsville City restaurants and Townsville street art.
 Let your hair down and have fun.

 Melbourne has the finest laneway culture in Australia and City Lane is meant to encapsulate that feeling.
 In the CBD to purchase some Yen for our first trip to Japan, we took the opportunity to check it out.

-Arriving via the laneway beside the Sturt Street Post Office (one tick for the authenticity) we were surprised by some brick wall art in the shared carpark.
-I knew artwork was there of course (a proposed subject had been controversial) but was surprised by it’s size.
+Arriving via the laneway beside the Sturt Street Post Office we were surprised by a towering mural on the car park brick wall.
+I knew the artwork was there of course and it was one of the reasons we were there, but the size was surprising.

 City Lane Townsville Restaurants